 Consider Insulation and Sound Absorption

 The best time to sort out the insulation in your home is while building.
-All of your floor, wall and roof cavities are exposed during the building process so you can install insulation easily.
+All of your floor, wall and roof cavities are exposed during the building process so that you can install insulation easily.
 This becomes a much more difficult prospect once the home is built.

 Consider Child Safety in Your Home Design

 It may be having outdoor play areas close to the room you’d spend time in during the day.
-That way you can always see the kids.
+That way, you can always see the kids.
 Even things like having a bathroom and toilet near the smaller bedrooms, so children don’t have far to go during the night.
 Whatever child safety looks like for you, make it part of your house design.

-Our expert team of New Home Consultants are ready to help you create the home you deserve!
+Our expert team of new home consultants are ready to help you create the home you deserve!
 For further help designing and building your ideal home, contact us at Stonewood today and see how we can help.